ls1-sys-prog-course-archive-SoSe23/docs/README.md

 ## Grades

-Grades are computed as follow:
+Grades are computed as follows:

 |From| To|Grade|
 |----|---|-----|